quicwg/quicwg.github.io/index.md

 ## Upcoming Meeting

-We will next be meeting in Paris from 6-8 June, 2017.
-See the [arrangements](https://github.com/quicwg/wg-materials/blob/master/interim-17-06/arrangements.md) for details, including registration.
+We will next be meeting in Seattle, USA from 3-5 October, 2017.
+See the [arrangements](https://github.com/quicwg/wg-materials/blob/master/interim-17-10/arrangements.md) for details, including registration.

 ## Our Documents